How to Tell if Bacon Has Gone Bad: 4 Easy Signs

 Before you start inspecting strips of bacon, take a minute to check the package for a date.
 While the USDA doesn’t require manufacturers to label bacon with a date, many companies choose to add a “use by” or a “sell by” date.

 Once you’ve found the date, take note of whether it’s a “sell by” or “use by” date.
-Most bacon will have a “sell by” date, but a “use by” date is not out of the question.
+Most bacon will have a “sell by” date, but a “use by” date is not completely uncommon.

 So what’s the difference between the two?